 Get this when you book through us:

-Free two-course meal (excluding drinks) and a bottle of wine in your room on arrival
+Two-course meal (excluding drinks) and a bottle of wine in your room on arrival for stays of two nights or more; a bottle of wine and 15 per cent off at the restaurant for one-night stays

 11am, but flexible, subject to availability.
 Earliest check-in, 3pm.